bowald/chs-exam-statistics/README.md

 ### Implement public API
 To easy get access to course statics some cool end-points needs to be implemented and some boring documentation needs to be written.

-### Add db config to environment
-To make installation easier, add a env.json containing db connection.

-### Fix Gulp-file
-Since nodeomon restarts on server side changes and the server starts with downloading the statistics and updates db, one have to make a fix for this

 License
 -------